-The Nanga has a capped length of about 6", and 5 1/4" uncapped.
 The unique forward mounted threads on the Nanga allow it to have a nice free flowing style.
 The smooth transition across the front-section and barrel allows it to have a smooth and graceful flow along the entire length of the barrel.
-The design also allows some flexibility in the diameters so it could be adjusted to fit small or large hands.
+As the different size versions show, the design also allows some flexibility in the diameters so it could be adjusted to fit small or large hands.
 As with most other JEB's PENs, the Nanga can be ordered in any of the materials shown or your material of choice.
 The pen includes a steel Meister nib in your choice of finish and tip size.
-The standard pen uses a Cartridge/Converter inking system, but can be upgraded to a piston or button filler.
-If you like to use the pen as an eyedropper, you can order it with a special rubber o-ring that seals the section to the barrel so it can be filled directly with ink.
-The larger #6 nib is the best size for the Loa, but it could be ordered with a #5 if desired.
+The standard inking system is Cartridge/Converter, but if you like to use your pens as eyedroppers, you can order the Nanga with a special rubber o-ring that seals the section to the barrel so it can be filled directly with ink (not available for the Midi).
+The larger #6 nib is the best size for the Standard and MAGNUM, while the smaller #5 is required for the Midi.
 Nib finishes available for STEEL nibs are: 2-tone, polished steel, Black Oxide (#6 only), or Ruthenium (#5 only).
 Current tip sizes are x-fine, fine, medium, broad, and two italics (1.1 both; 1.4 for #5 only, and 1.5 for #6 only).
 14 & 18K Gold nibs are also available as a special order.

 Nanga Options and Upgrades: